rcos/rcos-handbook/docs/leadership/agenda.md

 In the second room, mentors should be present to look over student's proposals and approve them.
 If a proposal does not meet the guidelines, mentors should assist the project members in modifying their proposal.

-**Every for-credit student must be on a project with an approved proposal by the end of the fourth meeting.**
+_Every for-credit student must be on a project with an approved proposal by the end of the fourth meeting._

+**Project Pairing & Proposal Approval Master Checklist**

+- [ ] TODO

-## Fourth Meeting - First Small Group
+## Sixth Meeting - First Small Group

-The fourth meeting should be the first Small Group meeting of the semester.
-Projects should be grouped into Small Groups and assigned Mentors based on preferences and project+Mentor skillset matches so that Mentors can best provide technical assistance when needed.
+This meeting should be the first Small Group meeting of the semester.
+Projects should be grouped into Small Groups and assigned Mentors based on preferences and project-Mentor skillset matches so that Mentors can best provide technical assistance when needed.
 All students should be informed of their Small Groups prior to this meeting via Discord.
 Instead of meeting all together in one location, everyone should report directly to their assigned Small Group rooms.
 A Coordinator or Faculty Advisor should remain in the main meeting room to direct any stragglers that missed the message to go to their assigned Small Group location.

 At least one mentor meeting excluding mentor training must occur prior to the fourth meeting.
 Mentors should be instructured to ensure that mentees: